Attachment measures: Adult Attachment Interview (AAI)

-Developed by Carol George, Nancy Kaplan, and Mary Main in 1984, the AAI is a semi-structured interview which takes about one hour to administer.
+Developed by Carol George, Nancy Kaplan, and Mary Main during the 1980s, the AAI is a semi-structured interview which takes about one hour to administer.
 The ABC+D (or Berkeley) or DMM model are used for discourse analysis.
 It has had extensive research validation to support it.

 The AAI-Berkeley model is discussed in Chapter 25 of Attachment Theory, Research and Clinical Applications (2nd ed.), edited by J. Cassidy and P. R. Shaver, Guilford Press, NY, 2008.
 The chapter title is "The Adult Attachment Interview: Historical and Current Perspectives," and is written by E. Hesse.
 The interview taps into adult representation of attachment (i.e. internal working models) by assessing general and specific recollections from their childhood.
 The interview is coded based on quality of discourse (especially coherence) and content.
 Categories are designed to predict parental stances on Berkeley infant data.

 AAI Attachment status, using the Berkeley (or ABC+D) model, originally utilized Ainsworth's patterns, A1 and A2, B1-5, and C1 and C2, and also disorganization.
 (Disorganization was initially considered a pattern, then seen as a status, and then determined to be not usable as a concept for adults or children over 20 months.)
 The Berkeley model developed to include over 20 patterns.
 Four broad categories have included: